youron1115/code-repo/自來水供應通知/README.md

 # Token of Line Notify
 token='op5pgVh67ROewXEYzgB7vyaz39k4cchVeR3G1WjD1z5'

-# Query Location: National Yunlin University of Science and Technology
+# Query Location
 Change the location of the query by modifying the `address` variable in the `wateroff_Query.py` file.
+The address initially set is the address of National Yunlin University of Science and Technology.
 ```
 address="雲林縣斗六市大學路三段123號"
 ```